ir-engine/ir-engine/tutorial/01-installation.md

    In the final tab, go to /packages/client and run ```npm run dev```.
    If you are on windows you need to use ```npm run dev-windows``` instead of ```npm run dev```.

-### 7. In a browser, navigate to https://127.0.0.1:3000/location/test
+### 7. In a browser, navigate to https://127.0.0.1:3000/location/default
-   The database seeding process creates a test empty location called 'test'.
+   The database seeding process creates a default empty location called 'default'.
-   It can be navigated to by going to 'https://127.0.0.1:3000/location/test'.
+   It can be navigated to by going to 'https://127.0.0.1:3000/location/default'.
 As of this writing, the cert provided in the XREngine package for local use is not adequately signed.
 You can create signed certificates and replace the default ones, but most developers just ignore the warnings.
 Browsers will throw up warnings about going to insecure pages.
 You should be able to tell the browser to ignore it, usually by clicking on some sort of 'advanced options' button or link and then something along the lines of 'go there anyway'.

 ### Admin System